Mobile web: Mobile points of access

 Mobile Internet refers to Internet access and mainly usage of Internet using a cellular telephone service provider or mobile wireless network.
-It is wireless Internet access and usage that can easily change to next wireless Internet (radio) tower while mobile user with his/her device is moving across the service area.
-It can also refer to a desktop computer or other not in move device that stays connected to one tower as using mobile internet, but this is not the prime meaning of "mobile" here.
-Wi-Fi and other better Internet connectivity methods are commonly available for users not on the move.
-Cellular base stations are more expensive to provide compared to a wireless base station that connects directly to the network of an internet service provider, rather than through the telephone system.
+This wireless access can easily change to use a different wireless Internet (radio) tower as a mobile device user moves across the service area.
+Cellular base stations that connect through the telephone system are more expensive to provide compared to a wireless base station that connects directly to the network of an internet service provider.
+A mobile broadband modem may "tethers" the smartphone to one or more devices to provide access to the Internet via the protocols that cellular telephone service providers offer.